peteroupc/peteroupc.github.io/colorgen.md

     METHOD SRGBToLab(rgb)
         xyz=XYZFromsRGB(rgb)
+        // NOTE: The second and third parameters are the X and Z
+        // components of the D65 white point (which was converted
-        return XYZToLab(xyz, 0.9504559, 1.089058)
+        // from the x and y chromaticities of that white point). return XYZToLab(xyz, 0.9504559, 1.089058)
         // Note: For an XYZ conversion for the D50 white point,
         // use the following lines instead: